ableda/OccuSense/README.md

 ## Arduino

   Contains the library to extract the 16x4 temperature arrays in degrees Celsius.
 Includes a circuit diagram to properly set up the communication.
-The following principle of operation points describe how the temperature at each pixel is determined from the raw bytes extracted from the sensor.

-  Principle of Operation:

-    - Ta calculation

-    - Pixel offset cancelling

-    - Pixel to pixel sensitivity difference compensation

-    - Object emissivity compensation

-    - Object temperature calculation
+The readme in the folder clearly describes the principles of operation and the calculations that are necessary.

   Here are the specifications for the main thermal sensor used by this system.